mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-12-11-goal-seek-for-santa.md

 (if memory serves) is handle functions with more than one argument.
 Whether that would ever be useful is up for debate, but it is a feature!

-Anyways, as always, I am all ears if you have feedback or thoughts!
+Anyways, as always, I am all ears if you have feedback or thoughts.
 In the meantime, I wish you wonderful holidays!
-And again, check out the other posts in the [F# Advent series][6], and a big thanks to [Sergey Tihon][5] for organizing F# Advent again this year!
+And again, check out the other posts in the [F# Advent series][6], and a big thanks to [Sergey Tihon][5] for organizing F# Advent again this year.

 [1]: https://en.wikipedia.org/wiki/Returns_to_scale
 [2]: https://github.com/mathias-brandewinder/Quipu